 - What to look for in an iron supplement

-We’ve got a lot to cover, so let’s start at the very beginning.
+We’ve got a lot to cover, so let’s start at the beginning.

-1. What exactly is iron and why is it so important?
+1. What is iron, and why is it so important?

 A basic, general understanding of the importance of iron in the human body dates back to ancient times.
-There is some evidence that suggests advanced civilizations such as the Egyptians, Hindus, Greeks, and Romans used iron for medicinal purposes to treat symptoms that were a result of (or resembled a result of) iron deficiency.
+Some evidence suggests that advanced civilizations such as the Egyptians, Hindus, Greeks, and Romans used iron for medicinal purposes to treat symptoms that were a result of (or resembled a consequence of) iron deficiency.
 Not bad, early science!
-But don’t worry: the research we base our current recommendations and further exploration off of did not begin until the mid twentieth century and, as you’ll see in this post, is still ongoing and constantly updated.
+But don’t worry: the research we base our current recommendations and further exploration on did not begin until the mid-twentieth century and, as you’ll see in this post, is still ongoing and constantly updated.